App security is becoming a major software development trend in 2019.

 User Code Protection

-If an app is protected by a user password (fingerprint scan, PIN code, graphic password, etc.), when it goes into the background,an input window for this security code should be immediately displayed, overlapping the entire screen.
-This eliminates any opportunity for an attacker to obtain private information in case of theft of the device while the app is still running and in sleep mode.
+graphic password, etc.), when it goes into the background, an input window for this security code should be immediately displayed, overlapping the entire screen.
+This eliminates any opportunity for an attacker to obtain private information in case of theft of the device while the app is still running and in sleep mode. - Any user code should have a limited number of input attempts, after which, in case of failure, the program should automatically log out (or be completely blocked, depending on the particular application).

-Currently, when using digital codes, it is strongly recommended to apply a code-length restriction of at least 6 digits (more is possible, fewer is not).
+- Currently, when using digital codes, it is strongly recommended to apply a code-length restriction of at least 6 digits (more is possible, fewer is not).

 Operation of the Client-Server Application

-For client-server apps we recommend using a session mechanism with a limited session lifetime.
+apps we recommend using a session mechanism with a limited session lifetime.
 This will prevent the application from “idling” in an unprotected mode if the user simply forgets to close it and leaves the device freely available.
-One of the implementation examples of such a mechanism is to obtain the absolute value of the time from the server after passing through the user authorisation procedure (the time and date should show when the session will become inactive).
-The time and date of the end of the session should not be generated on the device, as this reduces the flexibility and security of the software.
+One of the implementation examples of such a mechanism is to obtain the absolute value of the time from the server after passing through the userauthorisation procedure (the time and date should show when the session will become inactive).
+The time and date of the end of the session should not be generated on the device, as this reduces the flexibility and security of the software. - The client-server application should not make changes to the critical user data in local mode.
+Any action that requires changes should be

-The client-server application should not make changes to the critical user data in local mode.
-Any action that requires changes should be synchronised with the server.
-The only exception to this rule isthe user login code, which is set personally by the user and stored in secure local storage.
+synchronised with the server.
+The only exception to this rule is the user login code, which is set personally by the user and stored in secure local storage.

 Working with Dates

-When working with dates important for theoperation of the app, such as the time of the session, we never rely on the relative time.
-That is, the data transmitted from the server should not contain the date in the form of "plus N minutes / hours / days from the current moment".
-Due to the presence of potentially lengthy delays in data transmission over the network from the mobile app to the server and back, such a synchronisation method will result in too many errors.
+minutes / from the current moment".
+Due to the presence of potentially lengthy delays in data transmission over the network from the mobile app to the server and back, such ahours / dayssynchronisation method will result in too many errors.
 In addition, an attacker (or simply an unscrupulous user) can simply change the local belt on the device, thus violating the logic of the restrictive mechanisms.
-It is always necessary to transmit only the absolute time value.
+It is always necessary to transmit only the absolute time value. - Absolute values should be transmitted using universal methods of exchanging such information, without reference to the time zone of a specific user device.
+Most often, the best option is the software

-Absolute values should be transmitted using universal methods of exchanging such information, without reference to the time zone of a specific user device.
-Most often, the best option is the software behaviourunder which the data is displayed to the user in its local time zonebutstored and transmitted in a format that is not tied to the time zone.
-Suitable formats for dates and times are either the universal UNIX timestamp stored in a 64-bit integer signed type variable (UNIX timestamp is the number of seconds since 1st January, 1970), or, in special cases, a string in the full ISO-8601 format with zero time zone.
-The UNIX time stamp is generally preferred, as it allows us to avoid potential problems and errors concerning the conversion of strings to dates and back on different mobile platforms.
+behaviour under which the data is displayed to the user in its local time zone but stored and transmitted in a format that is not tied to the time zone.
+Suitable formats for dates and times are either the universal UNIX timestamp stored in a 64-bit integer signed type variable (UNIX timestamp is the number of seconds since 1stJanuary , 1970), or, in special cases, a string in the full ISO-8601 format with zero time zone.
+The UNIXtime stamp is generally preferred, as it allows us to avoid potential problems and errors concerning the conversion of strings to dates and back on different mobile platforms.

 5 Cybersecurity Hints for 2019

-We never blindly trust open source libraries that offer some kind of protection for critical user data.
+- We never blindly trust open source libraries that offer some kind of protection for critical user data.
 Exceptions include time-tested libraries and frameworks used to speed up development in large enterprise projects.

-We don’t use closed-source cryptographic libraries (even paid ones).
-Such solutions will not enable you to check how effective this library is, norhow "honest" its protection is (i.e. whether it has a backdoor mechanism to send the "protected" data to any third party).
+- We don’t use closed-source cryptographic libraries (even paid ones).
+Such solutions will not enable you to check how effective this library is, nor how "honest" its protection is (i.e. whether it has a backdoor mechanism to send the "protected" data to any third party).

-In release builds, logging of data to the system console and unprotected files should be disabled.
+- In release builds, logging of data to the system console and unprotected files should be disabled.
 We build specific logs for developers, but usually in encrypted form, in order to avoid third-party access to proprietary information that logs may contain.

-We carry out selection and coordination of the protection level, as well as the list of critical user data in the app, at the earliest design stages.
+- We carry out selection and coordination of the protection level, as well as the list of critical user data in the app, at the earliest design stages.
 Mobile sector vulnerabilities can be quite easily excluded from the software, and most often this does not introduce any special additional costs if started at the early stages of development.
 The post-factum introduction of protective measures into an already running application may well be associated with significant time, effort and cost.

-We create app design so that the private user information is not displayed in large, bright, well-readable fonts, without the explicit need for it and a separate user request, in order to exclude the possibility of reading this data from a distance on the device’s screen.
+- We create app design so that the private user information is not displayed in large, bright, well-readable fonts, without the explicit need for it and a separate user request, in order to exclude the possibility of reading this data from a distance on the device’s screen.